-If a client wants to complain about an issue related to the Health Agency, you may refer them to any of the above individuals based on the Division involved.
+If a client wants to complain about an issue related to the Health Agency, you should refer them to a supervisor within your employer.
+However you may also refer them to any of the above individuals based on the Division involved.
 If the client wants to remain anonymous, you may also refer them to our confidential complaint line at: